vegaprotocol/documentation/docs/api/overview.md

 -->

 ## Core nodes
-Vega's chain is built using the Tendermint consensus mechanism.
-Read more about Tendermint in their [documentation](https://docs.tendermint.com/).
-You can see what version of Tendermint the Vega core is using by checking the [statistics endpoint](../api/rest/core/core-service-statistics.api.mdx) for the `chainVersion`.
+Vega's chain is built using the CometBFT (previously Tendermint) consensus mechanism.
+Read more about Tendermint in their [documentation](https://docs.cometbft.com/).
+You can see what version of Comet the Vega core is using by checking the [statistics endpoint](../api/rest/core/core-service-statistics.api.mdx) for the `chainVersion`.

-The Vega core processes each transaction in order, from a block that's been created by Tendermint, by validating and then executing the transaction.
+The Vega core processes each transaction in order, from a block that's been created by CometBFT, by validating and then executing the transaction.
 When the transaction is executed, it will trigger actions in the core.
 For example, an order submission could enter the order book, match other orders, create trades, etc. The core is comprised of the order books, risk engines, governance mechanisms, market lifecycle, and other essential protocol functions.

 ![Simplified view of the transaction flow](/img/concept-diagrams/transactions-flow-easy.png)